Case Study

 Most hiring pipelines don't fail because of bad candidates.
 They fail because the gap between application and first contact is too slow, too manual, and too dependent on someone remembering to follow up.

-Brealle builds the system that closes that gap — so the pipeline runs whether or not someone is working the queue that day.
+Brealle builds the system that closes that gap — so the work runs whether or not someone is working the queue that day.

 About Brealle